 What was I talking about?
 Ah, yes.
 Movies.
 Movies in the theater.
 What an event they are.
 A movie anywhere, any how, any time, is always an event.
 They say movie theaters are disappearing, like the drive-ins did, giving way to better technology in the home theater market.
 I think that is a shame.
 Every child should have the experience of going to the local movie theater with their family and watching some cinematic entertainment, no matter how bad it may be.
 It gives you something to talk about.

 About a year before my father died, they showed the Mel Brooks movie Young Frankenstein on network television.
-I laid on the floor of our living room and watched it on our big early 1980s TV set.
+I laid on the shag carpeting of our living room floor and watched it on our big early 1980s TV set.
 Those things were big, heavy pieces of wooden furniture.
 My father sat behind me, in his favorite chair, and watched me watch the movie.
 When I laughed, he laughed, and at one point, he beamed down at me and said, “I don’t think I have ever seen you laugh this hard!”
 I just turned and grinned back at him, thinking, “I can remember every single time I’ve seen you laugh.”

 Every.
 Single.
 Time.